 "I absolutely LOVE the RBX double gig bag!
 Oh my goodness...you talk about a MASSIVE weight difference compared to the leather double!
 I'm so excited about this...I can actually walk with this thing for an extended period of time...and it's about the same size as my Continental, but slightly shorter at the headstock!
 I can take this bag with me on fly dates without any problem at all! "

-In a business where music is quickly becoming consolidated and superficial, Zach Fowler is an example that hard work and talent remain consistent and beneficial factors in the ever-changing music industry.
+Zach Fowler has made a career of being ready for whatever comes up.
 A bassist and musician who brings an old-school creative mentality to a new breed of musicians, Zach Fowler is the complete package…a knowledgeable, groove-oriented musician with a deep pocket, amazing technical ability, uncanny stage presence, and a soulful solidity.

 Born into a family that had a wide variety of tastes in music, Zach was exposed to countless genres of music growing up, allowing him to attain a natural sense of groove when he first started playing bass in 1996 at the age of 14.
 Less than a year after picking up the instrument, Zach was playing professionally, and was a standout jazz musician on both electric and upright bass, earning several soloist awards in high school.
 Today, Zach’s natural groove ability combined with his years of professional study both in the classroom and on the stage make him one of the most in-demand and highly respected bassists, arrangers, composers, and producers in the region.